almillien33/post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
-This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.<br />
+This tutorial provides a detailed overview of the post-installation configuration process for the open-source help desk ticketing system, osTicket.
+In this phase, we will transition the system from its initial setup (Alpha) to a fully operational help desk system, ready to handle real-world support tickets.<br />

 <h2>Video Demonstration</h2>